dominikmodrzejewski99/whatsapp-chat-forwarder/README.md

    ```
    npm install
    ```
-3. Create a service account in Google Cloud Platform and download the credentials JSON file
-4. Place the credentials file in the project directory (or specify its location in the .env file)
-5. Configure the .env file with your WhatsApp group name and Google Chat space ID
+3. Configure the .env file with your WhatsApp group name and Google Chat webhook URL

 ## Configuration